shashw4t/blockchain-oil/README.md

 * `/mine` - this is a testing feature to add a non-cryptocurrency block to the blockchain
 * `/transact` - adds a new cryptocurrency transaction to the transaction pool

+## Peer-to-Peer Server
+This facillitates communication between each user on the network.
+The communication lets users receive an update blockchain from their peers and to broadcast their updated blockchain back to their peers.
+Along with managing blockchain synchronization and validating the blockchains being broadcasted, the server also handles all incoming messages sent from users.
+There are three message types the server handles.
+* Replace the current blockchain with a new blockchain
+* Update or add a new transaction to the transaction pool
+* Clear the transaction pool